jerng/studies/aws-lambda/os-only-c/README.md

 -  moving from `curl` commands called in `bootstrap.sh` to `libcurl` calls from `bootstrap` seemed to reduce resource consumption significantly
+- `bootstrap` tears down after each request, does not reuse resources
 ```
 this C test : sending entire EVENT_DATA slug :